- Power Outages

 Repair main transmission and substations

 If needed, we first repair main transmission lines and substations, which serve as the backbone of the electric system.
+Substations may need to be inspected to determine if the problem stems from lines feeding into the substation or the substation itself.
 This step sometimes includes flying in materials, equipment and personnel.

 Repair neighborhood circuits

 Poles, equipment, lines and/ or underground cables in affected neighborhoods are repaired.
 Often, at this stage, we can incrementally restore large groups of customers by transferring them to an alternate circuit, if available.